umr4nlp/umr-guidelines/guidelines.md

 and the relation of possession are expressed together as a single word which functions as a predicate: something that is typically thought of as an "argument" is predicativized.
 In languages that use the construction type exemplified in [\[3-1-3-5 (2)\]](#3-1-3-5 (2)), there is only one of the participants that can act as the predicate cross-linguistically.
 For example, in languages that use a [\[3-1-3-5 (2)\]](#3-1-3-5 (2))-type strategy for object predication, it is always the object category participant and never the theme participant that morphosyntactically looks like a predicate.
-Both these structures pose problems for the annotation of predicate-argument structure if we want to adhere to our position of holistic annotation of words, since there is no separate material that can be identified as a predicate.
+Both these structures pose problems for the annotation of predicate-argument structure, since there is no separate material that can be identified as a predicate.

 <span id="3-1-3-5 (1)" label="3-1-3-5 (1)">\[3-1-3-5 (1)\]</span>